Skip To Main Content

 • student’s social security card or Montana ID

-Two forms of Student ID (must be originals or certified copies of documents).
+The two forms of Student ID must be originals or certified copies of documents.
 Students may not start the class without these documents.

-TO SECURE A SEAT IN CLASS AND BEFORE MANDATORY PARENT/STUDENT MEETING: Payment ($250.00) must be made by credit card, debit card, (pay at central reception at the District Office Building, 1100 4th Street South) cash or check (pay at the high school finance office).
+TO SECURE A SEAT IN CLASS AND BEFORE MANDATORY PARENT/STUDENT MEETING: Payment ($250.00) must be made by credit card, debit card, (pay at central reception at the District Office Building, 1100 4th Street South) cash or check (pay at the high school finance office - checks made out to GFPS, "Driver's Ed." in the memo line).
 No refunds given after a class begins.

 42 Hours of Classroom Instruction